It seems like most everyone has a blog these days – whether it’s a personal blog or blog focused on professional acceleration.

 If your preferred domain name is taken, try to come up with an alternative, rather than taking a backup extension, such as a .net or .biz. .Com remains the preferred extension and the one that most consumers will head to – using an alternate extension is bound to cause you to lose potential business.

-In case you need more help – here are another 10 tips for choosing the right domain name.
+In case you need more help – here are more tips you can use to choose a domain name.

 Picking up a web host